opulo-inc/hardware.cafe/_posts/2025-06-20-lumen-certs.md

 The two certifications we were going for in this process are FCC which covers the US, and CE which covers Europe.
 The point of these certifications is largely to check one thing: that the LumenPnP isn’t gonna mess with anything else electronic, and anything else electronic isn't gonna mess with the LumenPnP.
 We’re checking if it’s gonna play nice.
 Keystone determined which tests we needed to run in order to be compliant.

 Again, this is a broad summary, but there are roughly four types of tests that we run, and they matrix pretty well.
 On one axis is Conducted (via physical contact), or Radiated (via electromagnetic waves).
 The other axis is the “direction” of the test, so is the LumenPnP affected by interference (called Immunity), or is the LumenPnP *making* interference (called Emissions).
 What’s getting messed up, and is it through waves or wires.
-Again, a huge simplification, and there’s a few that dont neatly fall into this, but that's the general idea.
+Again, a huge simplification, and there’s a few that don't neatly fall into this, but that's the general idea.

 {% mermaid %}
 ---